 As the names suggest, if you specify #2 or #3, your app will be able to be installed on the SD card.
 If you don’t specify this attribute, or specify "internalOnly" your app cannot be moved to the SD card.
 Unless there is a specific reason why your app must stay in the phone’s internal memory, I would suggest let users choose where they want their app to be stored (ie. specify "auto" or "preferExternal")

-Ok, that’s pretty much about it for the manifest tag, now let’s have a look at the next three tags application, uses-permission, uses-sdk.
+Ok, that’s pretty much about it for the manifest tag, now let’s have a look at the next three tags uses-permission, uses-sdk and application.

 This here lets Android know what permissions your app needs in order to work.
 In my case, the TPG Monitor is a fairly simple app, so all I needed is the Internet, so that is all I have defined.
 In my opinion, it is best to have as few permissions as possible – that way your users won’t need to wonder why your app is asking for permissions x, y, z.
 There are of course, many other permissions, and you might legitimately need them if your app does fancy cool stuff.